Discover how modernizing student residency verification can maximize funding, ensure fairness, and improve campus safety in your school district.

 Best practices for implementing modern residency verification

 The discussion during the webcast touched upon the importance of implementing best practices in residency verification, including the use of technology to streamline the process and training staff to handle sensitive information effectively.
-Tina Onassis shared her district’s approach to central registration and the use of online platforms to gather and verify residency information, highlighting the benefits of a coordinated and technology-driven approach.
+Tina Onassis shared how her district benefited from central registration and online submission processes, helping reduce administrative burden while maintaining appropriate controls.

 Webinar